-Low leakage currents of less than $75\mu A$ are difficult to measure using the differential leakage method.
-As such the differential leakage method is unsuitable when measuring conductive unearthed parts and in instances where leakages are expected to be below $75\mu A$.
+Low leakage currents of less than $75\mu$ A are difficult to measure using the differential leakage method.
+As such the differential leakage method is unsuitable when measuring conductive un-earthed parts and in instances where leakages are expected to be below $75\mu$ A.

-Current in μA (RMS) APPLIED PART
+Applied part

-Current in pA (Nivio) В BF CF
+Current in μA (RMS) В BF CF

-Equipment leakage - direct or differential method
+Class I equipment 500μA 500μA 500μA

-Class I equipment Class II equipment (touch current) 500μA 100μA 500μA 100μA 500μΑ 100μΑ
+Class II equipment (touch current) 100μA 100μA 100μA

-For mobile x-ray generators 2000 μΑ
+For mobile x-ray generators 2000 μA